redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 #### 5\.
 Navigate back to Ansible and let's launch the workflow job

--   Click on Templates to locate the Patching Workflow template.
+-   Click on Templates to locate the 'SATELLITE / Patching Workflow' template.
 You can either click on the rocketship to the right of the template or select the template and select LAUNCH. (they do the same thing).

 -   Observe the job kicking off in Ansible.